boilerplatter/postgrpc/README.md

 ## FAQ

 1. **Who built PostgRPC?** The team at [Platter](https://platter.dev).
-Every Platter Postgres branching database comes with a `gRPC` and `JSON` interface much like this one.
 2. **Is PostgRPC ready for production?** If you're running this yourself, be sure to run it as a part of a stack that includes robust authentication and authorization, and ensure that you harden your Postgres database against malicious queries!
-If that sounds daunting, consider using [Platter](https://platter.dev).
+But you were doing that with your Postgres database anyway, right?
 3. **How do you pronounce PostgRPC?** "post-ger-puck"